Phytohaemagglutinin: Toxicity

 As a toxin, PHA can cause poisoning in monogastric animals, such as humans, through the consumption of raw or improperly prepared legumes, e.g., beans.
-Measured in haemagglutinating units (hau), a raw red kidney bean may contain up to 70,000 hau, but this is reduced to between 200 and 400 hau when properly cooked.
+Measured in a raw red kidney bean may contain up to 70,000 hau, but this is reduced to between 200 and 400 hau when properly cooked.
 Studies by British scientists recommend soaking beans for at least five hours, discarding the water, and then boiling the beans in fresh water at 100 C for at least thirty minutes.
 A pressure cooker at 15 psi may be used to cook beans in 45 minutes without presoaking.
 Insufficient cooking, such as in a slow cooker at 75 °C/ 167 °F, may not completely destroy the toxins.

 Beans also contain alpha amylase inhibitor, but not in sufficient quantities to affect the digestion of starch after consumption of beans.

 Symptoms can be induced from as few as four to five raw beans.
 Symptoms usually begin with extreme nausea and vomiting within one to three hours of ingestion, followed by diarrhea.
 Abdominal pain has been reported in some people.
 Recovery is usually spontaneous and rapid, occurring within three to four hours after onset of symptoms, although some cases have required hospitalization.